| |

 after-hours-visit-lake-louise

-Unfortunately, you only have three real options… and they aren’t cheap.
+Unfortunately, you only have three real options for hotels… and they aren’t cheap.
 I stayed at the Deer Lodge and although it had some issues, would recommend it, read my full (honest) review.
 But continue reading for a quick overview of each hotel.

 The Fairmont Chateau Lake Louise

 The most well known hotel is the Fairmont Chateau Lake Louise, and no surprise, it’s also the most expensive option.
-When we were looking, rooms ranged from $900 to $1200 – depending on if you wanted a view or not…
+When I was looking, rooms ranged from $900 to $1200 – depending on if you wanted a view or not…

 But, hey!
 If you can afford it, it’s worth it!
 Maybe it’s worth saving up and celebrating a special occasion here.
 This is the closest hotel you can get to Lake Louise, I mean, you might even be able to see it from your window!